Carlinville station

-Carlinville station is a train station in Carlinville, Illinois, United States served by Amtrak, the national railroad passenger system.
+Carlinville station is a train station in Carlinville, Illinois, United States, served by Amtrak, the national railroad passenger system.
 Amtrak service is provided by Lincoln Service and the Texas Eagle.
 This was also a stop for the Ann Rutledge until April 2007.
 It is a flag stop on the Texas Eagle; the train will stop there only if there are passengers to board or alight there.
 It is a regular stop on the Lincoln Service.

-Construction of a new upgraded station was completed in the fall of 2017.
+Construction of a new upgraded station finished in the fall of 2017.